mxworm/stuff/HomematicIP_Cloud.md

 For for communication [homematicip-rest-api](https://github.com/coreGreenberet/homematicip-rest-api) is used.
 Since there is no official documentation about this API everything was done via reverse engineering.
 Use at your own risk.

 * Configuration via interface:

-  ** Fill the form:
+  Fill the form:
     - your **access point ID** (SGTIN)
     - Optional a **name** to identify your access point, this will be used to prefix your device names.
-  ** The **authtoken** will be generatetd internaly and stored
+  The **authtoken** will be generatetd internaly and stored

 * To set up the component via `configuration.yaml`:

-  - generate the authentication token:
+  Generate the authentication token:
     ```yaml
       generate_auth_token.py
     ```

-  - add the information to your `configuration.yaml` file:
+  Add the information to your `configuration.yaml` file:
     ```yaml
     homematicip_cloud:
       - accesspoint: IDENTIFIER